: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 What Are Parking Lot Lighting Requirements?

 There are two basic categories for parking lot lighting requirements.
 The first set of parking lot lighting requirements are your lighting objectives including illumination to provide for safe egress.
 The second set parking lot lighting requirements are complying with state, county and/or local lighting ordinances.
 Most communities have ordinances that will influence the design and layout of your parking lighting.
-Until you know what you want and what your local community’s requirements are, you can’t design your parking lot lighting.
+Until you know what you want and what your local community’s requirements are for outdoor lighting, you can’t design your parking lot lighting.

 Property owners, developers, and managers, typically prioritize the following parking lot lighting requirements.